A comprehensive clean bulk meal plan (guide to clean bulking)

 What is the best protein to consume for lean bulking?

 The next point, though not as important for beginners is geared more towards intermediate to advanced trainers.
 There are times when consuming a certain type of protein makes more sense.
 Take for example before and after training.
 Before training you want to consume food that contains lots of carbohydrates to fuel exercise, a little protein for optimal protein synthesis and minimal to no fat so the absorption of the carbs and protein takes minimal time.
 After training, our bodies are craving nutrients to “repair” the damage induced by resistance training.
 Here we want to keep fat low too to speed up the absorption of key nutrients and eat as soon as possible after training too.
-So ideal protein sources here could be protein powders, egg whites or tuna.
-Protein sources which don’t contain a lot of fat.
+Ideal protein sources for pre and post training could be protein powders, egg whites or another lean protein source.

 Just like while dieting, we want to track our weight while lean bulking to monitor changes in body weight and adjust accordingly.
 We want to see a slight increase in body weight each week.
 Before we can do that accurately, we need to find our maintenance calories.
 If your unsure on how to do that check out my last article where I explain how to do so https://www.theavgguysnutritionandexerciseguide.org/nutrition/best-weight-loss-tips/ .
 Once we know our maintenance calories we will look to gain weight each week.
 A part of this will be muscle if we are training right and with a resistance training program tailored for muscle building.
 A little bit of of weight gain will be fat.
 We want to keep fat gain to a minimum as it is not a desirable outcome..who ever has said “I want to be more jacked but fatter”.
 No one!